talon-one/talon_go/docs/CardLedgerPointsEntryIntegrationApi.md

 `func (o *CardLedgerPointsEntryIntegrationApi) SetName(v string)`

 SetName gets a reference to the given string and assigns it to the Name field.

+### GetProgramId

+`func (o *CardLedgerPointsEntryIntegrationApi) GetProgramId() int32`

+GetProgramId returns the ProgramId field if non-nil, zero value otherwise.

+### GetProgramIdOk

+`func (o *CardLedgerPointsEntryIntegrationApi) GetProgramIdOk() (int32, bool)`

+GetProgramIdOk returns a tuple with the ProgramId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasProgramId

+`func (o *CardLedgerPointsEntryIntegrationApi) HasProgramId() bool`

+HasProgramId returns a boolean if a field has been set.

+### SetProgramId

+`func (o *CardLedgerPointsEntryIntegrationApi) SetProgramId(v int32)`

+SetProgramId gets a reference to the given int32 and assigns it to the ProgramId field.

 ### GetStartDate